VM-Centric Operations for Virtual Server Agent with VMware (VSA V2)

 - Perform live mount operations and live recovery operations for an individual VM, from streaming backups, IntelliSnap backups, or backup copies.

-- Perform live sync operations for VMs from streaming backups, or Live Sync Direct operations from IntelliSnap backups that use the Virtual Server Agent Snap engine.
+- Perform live sync operations for VMs from streaming backups or from IntelliSnap backups.

 - Other operations: